arjunvenkat/web-dev-assessments/methods.md

    print_hello ("Jeff", "Cohen")
    </pre>

-8. Explain what is going on under the hood when the following method is called def add_numbers(first_num, second_num, third_num) sum = x + y + z return sum end
+8. Explain what is going on under the hood when the following method is called.
+What is the output of the following method call? def add_numbers(first_num, second_num, third_num) sum = first_num + second_num + third_num return sum end

    add_numbers(3, 7, 8)

-9. What is the output of the following method.
+9. What is the output of the following method call?
 How do you know?

    def add_numbers(first_num, second_num, third_num)
      sum = first_num + second_num + third_num